pacphi/tf4k8s/experiments/gcp/database/postgres/README.md

-# Terraform for creating a GCP MySQL database instance
+# Terraform for creating a GCP PostgreSQL database instance

 Sometimes you need a database.
 Why not use Google Cloud Platform's Cloud SQL?

 Cloud SQL is an easy-to-use service that delivers fully managed SQL databases in the cloud.
 Cloud SQL provides PostgreSQL, SQL Server, and MySQL databases.

-This sample takes advantage of the [mysql](https://registry.terraform.io/modules/GoogleCloudPlatform/sql-db/google/3.2.0/submodules/mysql) sub-module of [sql-db](https://registry.terraform.io/modules/GoogleCloudPlatform/sql-db/google/3.2.0) within the Terraform Registry.
+This sample takes advantage of the [postgresql](https://registry.terraform.io/modules/GoogleCloudPlatform/sql-db/google/3.2.0/submodules/postgresql) sub-module of [sql-db](https://registry.terraform.io/modules/GoogleCloudPlatform/sql-db/google/3.2.0) within the Terraform Registry.

 Starts with the assumption that you will use a service account's credentials that has appropriate role/permissions to create/delete a Cloud SQL database instance.